Do you know what to do if your dog gets dehydrated, has a hot spot or gets fleas?

 - Spread it outside in your yard wherever your dog spends most of her time.

-- You can also sprinkle a small amount onto your pet’s skin, being careful it doesn’t get in her eyes, nose or mouth.
+- You can also sprinkle a small amount onto your pet’s skin, but be careful it doesn’t get in her eyes, nose or mouth.

 Mosquitoes are also an issue.
 Your dog doesn’t like mosquitoes any more than you do …

-… but spraying her with a chemical-based bug spray isn’t the answer.
+… but chemical-based bug spray isn’t the answer.

 Instead, feed your dog garlic to make her less attractive to mosquitoes.